Urate oxidase: Function

+Inhibitors

 Urate oxidase is known to be inhibited by both cyanide and chloride ions.
-Inhibition involvesf anion-π interactions between the inhibitor and the uric acid substrate.
+Inhibition involves anion-π interactions between the inhibitor and the uric acid substrate.

-Significance of absence in humans

-Urate oxidase is found in nearly all organisms, from bacteria to mammals, but is inactive in humans and several other great apes, having been lost in primate evolution.
-This means that instead of producing allantoin as the end product of purine oxidation, the pathway ends with uric acid.
-This leads to humans having much higher and more highly variable levels of urate in the blood than most other mammals.
+Clinical significance

 Genetically, the loss of urate oxidase function in humans was caused by two nonsense mutations at codons 33 and 187 and an aberrant splice site.

-It has been proposed that the loss of urate oxidase gene expression has been advantageous to hominids, since uric acid is a powerful antioxidant and scavenger of singlet oxygen and radicals.
+It has been proposed that the loss of urate oxidase gene expression has been advantageous to hominoids, since uric acid is a powerful antioxidant and scavenger of singlet oxygen and radicals.
 Its presence provides the body with protection from oxidative damage, thus prolonging life and decreasing age-specific cancer rates.

 However, uric acid plays a complex physiological role in several processes, including inflammation and danger signalling, and modern purine-rich diets can lead to hyperuricaemia, which is linked to many diseases including an increased risk of developing gout.